 General Motors Company has a regional divisional organizational structure.
 This type of organizational structure involves grouping business activities according to geographical segments or areas of operations.
-For example, General Motors’ operations in Europe are grouped as one segment.
+For example, General Motors’ operations in Europe are grouped into one segment.
 This corporate structure type is usually employed when there are significant differences among regional markets.
 Considering these factors, the following characteristics are notable in General Motors’ organizational structure:

 - Regional Segments (primary structural characteristic)